rlk/site/courses/csc3102/topic5.md

 A priority queue gives a straightforward scheme for sorting: Insert all elements into the priority queue and simply read them back out.

-The priority queue sorting scheme, implemented using sorted and unsortes lists, gives rise to the insertion-sort and selection-sort algorithms, respectively.
+The priority queue sorting scheme, implemented using sorted and unsorted lists, gives rise to the insertion-sort and selection-sort algorithms, respectively.
 Both are $O(n^2)$.

 If we can improve the performance of the priority queue, we can naturally improve the performance of sorting.